 The proposed algorithm was applied to seven MPI programs of the NAS benchmarks (EP, CG, MG, FT, BT, LU and SP) which were run with three classes (A, B and C).
 For each instance the benchmarks were executed on a number of processors proportional to the size of the class.
-Each class represents the problem size ascending from the class A to C. Additionally, depending on some speed up points for each class we run the classes A, B and C on 4, 8 or 9 and 16 nodes respectively.
-Depending on EQ (6), we measure the energy consumption for all the NAS MPI programs while assuming the power dynamic with the highest frequency is equal to 20 W and the power static is equal to 4 W for all experiments.
+Each class represents the problem size ascending from class A to C. Additionally, depending on some speed up points for each class we run the classes A, B and C on 4, 8 or 9 and 16 nodes respectively.
+Depending on EQ (6), we measure the energy consumption for all the NAS MPI programs while assuming that the dynamic power with the highest frequency is equal to 20W and the power static is equal to 4 W for all experiments.
 These power values were also used by Rauber and Rünger in [4].
 The results showed that the algorithm selected different scaling factors for each program depending on the communication features of the program as in the plots (4).
 These plots illustrate that there are different distances between the normalized energy and the normalized inverted performance curves, because there are different communication features for each benchmark.
-When there are little or not communications, the inverted performance curve is very close to the energy curve.
+When there are little or no communications, the inverted performance curve is very close to the energy curve.
 Then the distance between the two curves is very small.
 This leads to small energy savings.
 The opposite happens when there are a lot of communication, the distance between the two curves is big.
 This leads to more energy savings (e.g. CG and FT), see table (II).
-All discovered frequency scaling factors optimize both the energy and the performance simultaneously for all NAS benchmarks.
-In table (II), we record all optimal scaling factors results for each benchmark running class C. These scaling factors give the maximum energy saving percent and the minimum performance degradation percent at the same time from all available scaling factors.
-As shown in
+All discovered frequency scaling factors optimize both the energy and the performance simultaneously for all